-Lemons are mainly rich in pectin, a kind of fiber that helps fight inflammation, regulate blood sugar levels and slow the development of cancerous cells.
+Lemons are mainly rich in pectin, a fiber that helps fight inflammation, regulate blood sugar levels and slow the development of cancerous cells.

-In addition, lemons are rich in a couple of other nutrients such as Potassium, Vitamin B6, and Vitamin C.
+In addition, lemons are rich in nutrients such as Potassium, Vitamin B6, and Vitamin C.

-Peaches are a kind of stone fruit renowned for their vague skin, as well as their juicy and flavorful flesh.
+Peaches are a kind of stone fruit renowned for their vague skin and their juicy and flavorful flesh.

-Peaches have a low amount of net carbs with 14.7 grams of carbs and 2.5 grams of fiber per 150-gram serving.
+Peaches have low net carbs, with 14.7 grams of carbs and 2.5 grams of fiber per 150-gram serving.

 By regulating intake portions, you can pair peaches with other low-carb foods and fit them into your keto diet.

 In addition, peaches are rich in other vital micronutrients such as niacin, potassium, Vitamin A, and Vitamin C.

 Apart from being one of the healthiest fruits in the berry family, raspberries are a great addition to keto diets.

 A 120-gram serving of raspberries only has 7 grams of net carbs with about 15 grams of carbs and 8 grams of fiber.

 Raspberries also feature other important micronutrients such as copper, manganese, Vitamin C, and Vitamin K